-The EPA is commencing environmental assessment work in Ethelton.
+The EPA commenced environmental assessment in Ethelton in December 2020.

 The purpose of the assessment is to investigate groundwater contamination associated with a former dry cleaner previously located on Marion Street, Ethelton.

 Groundwater and soil vapour testing results indicate there is no health risk from vapour intrusion posed by chlorinated hydrocarbons and indoor air quality is not affected.

 The most recent Stage 2S seasonal assessment undertaken in May 2023 shows that the extent of groundwater contamination has significantly reduced.
 The remaining contamination is now limited to an isolated portion of the assessment area in the vicinity of Marion Street and Deslandes Street.